 H.E.
-Mr Fernando Arias was appointed Director-General of the OPCW in December 2017 by the Conference of the States Parties at its Twenty-Second Session.
+Ambassador Fernando Arias was appointed Director-General of the OPCW in December 2017 by the Conference of the States Parties at its 22nd Session.
 He began his four-year term of office on 25 July 2018.
 He was re-appointed for a second term by the 26th Session of the Conference of States Parties (25 July 2022 – 24 July 2026).
-Prior to his appointment as OPCW Director-General, he served as the Ambassador Extraordinary and Plenipotentiary of Kingdom of Spain’s to the Kingdom of the Netherlands, as well as Permanent Representative to the OPCW from 2014-2018.
+Prior to his appointment as OPCW Director-General, he served as the Ambassador Extraordinary and Plenipotentiary of Kingdom of Spain to the Kingdom of the Netherlands, and as Permanent Representative to the OPCW from 2014-2018.

-Ambassador Arias has been a career diplomat since 1979 and has extensive multilateral experience with issues regarding weapons of mass destruction as well as bilateral experience in Africa, Asia, Eastern Europe, North America and South America.
+Ambassador Arias has been a career diplomat since 1979 and has extensive multilateral experience regarding weapons of mass destruction as well as bilateral experience in Africa, Asia, Eastern Europe, North America, and South America.
 In the past decade, he has represented Spain at international organisations such as the OPCW and the United Nations (UN).
 Additionally, he also served as the Vice-President of the OPCW’s Executive Council from 2017 to 2018.
 At the UN, he was Spain’s Ambassador and Permanent Representative from 2012 to 2013.
-While at the UN, he also served as Vice-President of the 68th Session of the General Assembly and Vice President of the ECOSOC.
+While at the UN, he also served as Vice-President of the 68th Session of the General Assembly and Vice President of the Economic and Social Council (ECOSOC).